 Banned books have been prohibited from being published or circulated by a government authority, usually on the grounds of religion, politics or public morality.
-Many books have withstood such condemnation and gone on to become classics of world literature.
+Many books, such as Lolita, Dr. Zhivago and even Harry Potter, have withstood such condemnation and gone on to become beloved classics.

 Libraries and challenged books

 "If your library is not 'unsafe', it probably isn't doing its job."